Pineapple gojju (pineapple curry) step-by-step recipe with video and photos.

 About this recipe

 Pineapple gojju is a sweet-spicy-tangy Karnataka dish similar to a curry.
-A ‘gojju’ a slightly thick curry that can be made with different vegetables like okra, bitter gourd, raw mango, but the best-tasting gojju is made with pineapples.
+A ‘gojju’ is a slightly thick curry that can be made with different vegetables like okra, bitter gourd, raw mango, but the best-tasting gojju is made with pineapples.
 This vegan curry is a traditional dish that is a part of festivals and celebrations and is served at weddings too.

 Pineapple: I use canned pineapple in its juice.
 See below for measurements.